FROMJASP/FROMJASP/README.md

 - 👀 I’m interested in music production and education
 - 🌱 I’m currently learning how to enjoy life
 - 💞️ I’m looking to collaborate on music
-- 📫 How to reach me @FROMJASP on the gram!
+- 📫 You can reach me at @FROMJASP on the gram!

 <!---
 FROMJASP/FROMJASP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.